- Recycling, rubbish and waste

 Your brown bin is emptied every week.

 If you do not have a brown bin and would like one please contact us.
 We can also provide a free kitchen caddy to store your food waste in your kitchen before placing it in your brown bin.
+Kitchen caddies can be collected from one of the reuse and recycling centres or a food waste roadshow.

 - All food scraps